Commander-lol/react-kronos/README.md

 - `maxTime` - *Date()*, *Moment()*, *ISO* to set as the maximum time (only the time will be used)
 - `closeOnSelect` - *boolean* : closes the dropdown when a value is selected (default: `true`)
 - `closeOnBlur` - *boolean* : closes the dropdown when the field is blurred (default: `true`)
+- `disabled` - *boolean* : whether or not the input component is disabled.
+If true, the selector will not be visible regardless of the setting of `visible`
 - `shouldTriggerOnChangeForDateTimeOutsideRange` - *boolean*: optionally allow dates outside min/max range to trigger onChanges (default: `false`)
 - `preventClickOnDateTimeOutsideRange` - *boolean*: optionally prevent users from clicking on dates outside min/max range (default: `false`)
-- `hideOutsideDateTimes` - *boolean*: optionally hide times that do not pass validation
+- `hideOutsideDateTimes` - *boolean*: optionally hide times that do not pass validation (default: `false`)
 - `placeholder` - *string* : placeholder text when there is no value
 - `name` - *string* : name used for the input form
 - `options:`